Yard and food waste make up over a quarter of all the garbage going into American landfills. Composting will change that.

 Where to put the garbage?
 A case study.

 Toronto’s landfill woes, a national embarrassment in Canada, are probably less well-known in the United States.
 Toronto, located in the densely-populated Golden Horseshoe region of Canada, has seen its landfill options shrink as its population burgeons.
 The city proper has a population of 2.5 million, making it the fifth most populous city in North America.
 The Greater Toronto Area (GTA) has a population of 5.5 million, and the Golden Horseshoe holds 8.1 million, or a quarter of Canada’s population.

 When the City’s Keele Valley Landfill closed in 2002 filled to capacity, the city started trucking all of its solid waste to Michigan for disposal, a trip of 418 kilometers or about 260 miles one way.
-As a result, “the cost for waste disposal jumped from $18 per tonne to $53 per tonne.” (“Human Activity and the Environment” – PDF format, 2005, p.17.)
+As a result, “the cost for waste disposal jumped from $18 per tonne to $53 per tonne.” (“Human Activity and the Environment” – PDF, 2009, p.17.)